AdobeDocs/campaign.en/help/technotes/upgrades/ims-migration.md

 Once the migration process is achieved and validated, the Soap Calls are updated as below:

-* Before the migratio: there was no support for Technical account access token.
+* Before the migration: there was no support for Technical account access token.

     ```sql
     POST /nl/jsp/soaprouter.jsp HTTP/1.1